FAQ – Information on Peru

 Click here for a daily update of the exchange rates.

-Don´t take Euros with you on your trip to Peru.
-You can´t pay with Euros in Peru and exchange offices offer a bad exchange rate.
+2. Currency: preferably do not take euros or any other currency (other than the US dollar) with you on your trip to Peru.
+You cannot pay with it in Peru and exchange offices offer you a moderate exchange rate.

-Nowadays, you can pay with a credit card in many businesses, especially tour agencies, touristic restaurants and hotels.
-Visa and MasterCard are the most popular credit cards.
-But be aware: most businesses ask a high commission, even up to 10%.
-Always ask about this first if you want to pay with credit card.
+8. Credit card: you can pay with your credit card at many larger shops and companies, travel agencies, tourist restaurants and hotels.
+Visa and MasterCard are the most accepted credit cards.
+But beware: most companies charge a high commission, even up to 10%.
+Always ask this first before paying with your credit card.

 Internet and telephone in Cusco